-The three R’s are Reading, ‘Righting, and ‘Rithmetic.
-I did not make that up, but around here it’s reading, language arts, and math, same thing just different words.
-But you need to decide what subjects are most important to you and your kids, those that you’ll be working on year long, and those that you may choose to add in as electives.
+You need to decide what secular homeschool subjects are most important to you and your kids, those that you’ll be working on a year-long, and those that you may choose to add in as electives.
 Grab your notebook or planner and pen and get started.

 Planning Your Secular Homeschool Subjects

 The subjects you decide on what you are going to teach.
 Initially, your subjects might be quite general: subjects like math, history, language arts, science, and so on.
-After you selecting the general subjects you’ll teaching, you further refine those subjects to be more focused on the specifics of each subject, such as Intro to World History, Algebra 1, Biology, and so on.
+After you select the general subjects you’ll teach, you can further refine those subjects to be more focused on the specifics of each subject, such as Intro to World History, Algebra 1, Biology, and so on.

-As your children grow you may want to add addition subjects tailored to the topics that your children are interested in.
-You’ll also be changing the specific focus of each subject, moving from Intro to World History for insistence to The History of North America, and increasing the difficultly of other subjects.
+As your children grow you may want to add additional subjects tailored to the topics that your children are interested in.
+You’ll also be changing the specific focus of each subject, moving from Intro to World History for insistence to The History of North America, and increasing the difficulty of other subjects.